Agency & Strategy

 Where agency works better

 Paid media.
-The difference between a skilled paid media specialist who manages multiple DTC accounts and a solo in-house hire who owns the channel is significant.
-Speed of learning, access to cross-account data, platform relationships, and depth of testing experience all favour agency for most brands below £20M revenue.
+The difference between a skilled paid media specialist managing multiple DTC accounts and a solo in-house hire is significant.
+Speed of learning, access to cross-account data, and depth of testing experience all favour agency for most brands below £20M revenue.

 Klaviyo and CRM infrastructure.
-Building and optimising a full Klaviyo programme requires more than knowing how to send emails.
-Flow architecture, segmentation logic, deliverability, and integration with the Shopify stack are all technical areas where a specialist with deep experience delivers results faster than someone learning on the job.
+Flow architecture, segmentation logic, deliverability, and Shopify stack integration are technical areas where a specialist delivers results faster than someone learning on the job.

 Creative at volume.
-DTC paid media in 2026 requires a high volume of creative output to stay competitive.
-An agency with a creative production capability, UGC sourcing, and testing frameworks at scale is hard to replicate internally unless you're investing heavily in the function.
+DTC paid media requires a high volume of creative output.
+An agency with a creative production capability, UGC sourcing, and testing frameworks at scale is hard to replicate internally.

 The hybrid model most mature DTC brands settle on